-After successful Heritage Days in 2016, 2017, and 2018, Heritage Day is entering into its fourth year.
+We have had successful Heritage Days in 2016 through 2019, and they have all been a major success.
 The day has taken on many meanings to the group but none are more important then raising funds and awareness to renovate the Historic Train Station of Windsor Locks.
 In the first year, the group donated $750 followed by $2,500 and $3,500 dollars.
 This money has gone to the repair of the roof and the chimneys of the historic train station.
 The day also features the top projects from each grade level that are centered around the history of Windsor Locks.
 The Heritage Exhibit is something the group has become very proud of as each year the depth and creativity of these projects improves.
 Local food, vendors, and entertainment make for a great family day at Heritage Day!

 The group has been recognized by Town of Windsor Locks, the Windsor Locks Historical Society, and The State of Connecticut for the efforts.
 They have received local media coverage from the Windsor Locks Journal, the Hartford Courant, and the Journal Inquirer.

 The History Club held its best Heritage Day in 2018.
-We are proud to say that we donated $3500 dollars to the renovation of the historic train station this year.
+We are proud to say that we donated $3500 dollars to the renovation of the historic train station last year.
 What started as a small project has grown into an event that truly brings us together to celebrate the towns’ past, present and future!
-History Club is looking towards Heritage Day 2019!
-Saturday, June 1st, at the town green behind the Windsor Locks Middle School.
-We hope to see you there!
+History Club is looking towards the future of Heritage Day!